angular/angular/aio/content/guide/component/component-style.md

 ### External and global style files

-Add each external asset and each external styles file to the `angular.json` file in order to successfully build with the Angular CLI.
+Add each external asset and each external styles file to the `angular.json` file to successfully build with the Angular CLI.

 Register each global styles file in the `styles` section.
 By default, the `styles` section is pre-configured with the global `styles.css` file.